Frequently Asked Questions

 How do I begin seeing a personal counselor?

-Any enrolled student can make an appointment by coming in or calling the CAC receptionist at 617 747-2310.
+Any enrolled student can make an appointment by coming in or calling the Counseling Center receptionist at 617 747-2310.
 They will ask for your name, student identification number, and a current phone number so that we may reach you if anything changes.
 Appointments can be made in person or by phone from 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m.
 Monday through Friday, excluding official college holidays when Berklee is closed.
-We ask you to keep your scheduled appointments and to notify the CAC 24 hours in advance if you need to cancel or reschedule.
+We ask you to keep your scheduled appointments and to notify the Counseling Center 24 hours in advance if you need to cancel or reschedule.

 What will happen during my first personal counseling appointment?

 Most intake appointments will be made within one to two weeks.
 During this first session, you and the personal counselor will discuss your concerns and treatment options.
-These could include individual counseling at the CAC (up to 12 sessions) or a referral to a clinician in the community.
+These could include individual counseling at the Counseling Center (up to 12 sessions) or a referral to a clinician in the community.

 Will faculty, staff, or other students know if I've seen a personal counselor or find out what I'm talking about with my counselor?

-We at the CAC respect confidentiality highly and follow it as a strict rule.
+We respect confidentiality highly and follow it as a strict rule.
 Massachusetts law and ethical guidelines for personal counselors require that your visit and all information shared during personal counseling remain confidential.
 We cannot release information to anyone without your written permission.
 This includes friends, instructors, and parents.
-Records of personal counseling sessions are kept in separate locked files, and other CAC staff and student employees do not see or handle any of these records.
+Records of personal counseling sessions are kept in separate locked files, and other counseling staff and student employees do not see or handle any of these records.

 Exceptions to confidentiality occur only under special circumstances such as being in imminent danger.
 Your counselor will go over these exceptions in detail with you at your initial appointment.

 What happens if I have a crisis situation or an after-hours mental health emergency?